aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/use-splitting-algorithm-method/_index.md

 ## Step 3: Set PDF Save Options

 Create an instance of `PdfSaveOptions` to specify options for saving the document as PDF.
+This is where you **set page splitting** behavior and other PDF‑related settings.

 ```java
 PdfSaveOptions pdfSaveOptions = new PdfSaveOptions();